-2.6 Clarington's Green Community Strategy (2010)
+2.8 Clarington's Green Community Strategy (2010)

 In recognition of the important role that municipalities can play in energy conservation and addressing climate change, in 2006, Council set out to prepare a Green Community Strategy for Clarington.
-The Living Green Community Advisory Committee (LGCAC) of Council was formed in May 2007, with a mandate to develop a strategy focused on the community's local response to the interrelations among energy, health, climate change and development.
+The Living Green Community Advisory Committee (LGCAC) was formed in May 2007, with a mandate to develop a communitybased strategy focused on the interrelations among energy, health, climate change and development.

 The LGCAC consulted with the public, including high school students, through surveys, focus groups, briefs and public meetings to prepare the Green Community Strategy and identify priorities for sustainable action, policy, and future investment.